 Remove a Folder

 To remove a folder from Hazel’s Folders list, select it and press Delete or choose Edit > “Delete.”
-Read the warning that appears— removing a folder is permanent and cannot be undone —and click “Remove” to confirm.
+Read the warning that appears— removing a folder deletes all its rules and cannot be undone —and click “Remove” to confirm.

 Important: Removing a folder also removes all its rules.
 If you want to be able to use a rule on another folder, drag it to that folder first.
 (See Copy or Move a Rule .)